Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 The best life insurance for seniors in Canada is:

 Senior life insurance isn't a separate type of life insurance.
 It refers to the policies seniors are eligible for.
-Though you're not a senior at 50, providers often group people over 50 in the "seniors" category.
-That's because there's a large jump in premiums at this age due to becoming higher risk as you age.
+Though you're not a senior at 50, insurance providers and most life insurance companies often group people over 50 in the "seniors" category.
+That's because there's a large jump in premiums at this age due to becoming higher risk as you age and potentially develop health issues.
+Securing life insurance from reputable life insurance companies is crucial for ensuring financial security and peace of mind.

 Not sure if life insurance is worth it for seniors?
 Here’s when you might need it.